Keziah-Kinuthia/Keziah-Kinuthia/README.md

 ### Hi there!👋, I'm Keziah Kinuthia

 An experienced Data Scientist and Data Product Manager.
-I am the Founder of DataWise Analytics.
-I hold a Master's Degree in Statistics and over 8 years of experience in Data Management across diverse sectors including Media, Banks, and Non-Profit organizations.
+I hold a Master's Degree in Statistics and over 9 years of experience in Data Management across diverse sectors including Media, Banks, and Non-Profit organizations.
 I am also an avid writer, having published articles in the [Business Daily](https://www.businessdailyafrica.com/) and [Daily Nation](https://nation.africa/kenya).

 **📚 Projects:**